JeffreyBoucher/neuropixels_chronic_spikesorting_Bizley/README.md

 ideally, this would be where many of the key file locations would be adjusted, and mostly we do a good job at this. import config to get them.
 This will also include, for example, the tdt sample rate.

+## bug fixes for external packages

+The best possible way to deal with them is to have your fixed function be called instead of theirs, and keep that function in your own repository.
+I will try to do that, but in some cases the bugs will be too low level for that to be reasonable.
+A somewhat tolerable alternative is to save the adjusted files in a special folder and give direction (right here) on where to copy-paste them.
+So, that's the plan.
+The version from which the adjustment was made will be specified by the folder we put it in.

+## list of files to move and where

+    - .\neuropixels_chronic_spikesorting_Bizley\externalBugFixes\spike_interface\v_103.0\silence_periods.py

+        -from your external packages folder, replace \spikeinterface\preprocessing\silence_periods.py